 Grant recipients are not required to share their data in all instances.
 The agencies expect researchers to outline in their DMPs any ethical, legal and commercial constraints the data are subject to as well as methodological considerations that support or preclude data sharing.

 For research conducted by and with First Nations, Métis and Inuit communities, collectives and organizations, these communities, collectives or organizations will guide and ultimately determine how the data are collected, used and preserved, and have the right to repatriate the data.
 This could result in exceptions to the data deposit requirement.

 You can share your data by depositing the research data collected as part of a research project into a research data repository.
 The deposit of research data into appropriate repositories supports ongoing data-retention and, where appropriate, access to the data.

 Ideally, data deposits will include accompanying documentation, source code, software, metadata, and any supplementary materials that provide additional information about the data, including the context in which it was collected and used to inform the research project.
 This additional information facilitates curation, discoverability, accessibility, and reuse of the data.

-See the SFU Library's Share data: Research data management page for more information.
+See the SFU Library's Publish your research data page for more information.

 What is a data repository?